kaftejiman/pwn/ret2csu/README.md

 ***How does a C code actually start?***

 A correctly compiled and linked C code with gcc shares some attached code since C code requires some support libraries such as the gcc runtime and libc in order to run.
-By following the special symbol \_start of a gcc properly compiled and linked binary image
+By following the special symbol \_start of a gcc properly compiled and linked binary image.

 ie: `objdump -d mybinary | grep -A15 "_start"`

 one will notice some call to \_libc\_start\_main preceding a hlt instruction.